panaverse/panaverse.github.io/README.md

 [Hira Khan](https://www.linkedin.com/in/hira-khan-76523540/), [Adil Altaf](https://www.linkedin.com/in/adilaltaf), and [Khurram Shaikh](https://www.linkedin.com/in/khurram-shaikh-88524513/)

 ## Note: Students are Required to Participate in Both Onsite and Online Discord Classes

+## Panaverse Technical Consultants

+Zeeshan, Moshin, Aamir, Arsalan, Waris, Murtaza, Uzair, Tanzeel, Hasan, and Mateen.

+## Panaverse Management Team

+Panaverse CEO: [Hamzah Syed]((https://www.linkedin.com/in/webdeveloper-react-jamstack-expert/) also COO Section B Wednesday Karachi Class

+COO Section A Tuesday Karachi Class: [Mubashir Ali](https://www.linkedin.com/in/dev-mubashirali/)

+COO of all sections will be selected soon.

+All COO's will create and manage Learning Cell Managers.
+All 3,500 students/members must belong to a learning cell.

 ## Onsite Class Schedule